26lights/PlayR/README.rst

 Play'R stands for: Playing with Play and ReST.

-It's a simple, uniform, and introspectable way to declare ReST api in play.
+It's a simple, uniform, and introspectable way to declare ReST APIs in play.

 simple
   Just implements some traits and Play'R will do the routing for you.